 Once all the evidence has been gathered, research teams can use this information to create a bigger picture of what is happening.
 Using algorithms, AI will one day be able to help create customer journey maps and personas from the data.
 Then, when compiled together in a neat little package, this data can be offered as evidence to support researchers’ and product teams’ insights and further understanding of the customer.

 AI can also help to cross-reference multiple resources, repositories, and data sources to compile the most compelling and insightful evidence for the insights.
-This makes reporting and presentations more comprehensive, reliable, and relevant.
+This makes reporting and presentations more comprehensive, reliable, and relevant, as AI in reporting automates data integration, enhances accuracy, and provides deeper analytical insights.

 Presenting Evidence